GUIDELINE TO START NEW BUILDINGS – BASIC REQUIREMENTS

 - Standard formats of the stationery are suggested.
 The use of the same is explained.

-- List of the materials required, is given below as a guideline to engineers for ready reference.
+- A list of the materials required is given below as a guideline to engineers for ready reference.

 House Construction Guidelines Before Start A New House Construction Work

 - Plastic scales, carbon papers, calculators; gum bottles.

 - Box files, flat files, papers, pads, and folders.

 - Staplers, punching machines, pins, and U- pins.

 - Steel and cloth measuring tapes (3m, 5m, 30m).

 - Calenders, phone directories.